-Question: Is it really possible to find a quarter ounce of gold each day?
+Question: Is it really possible to find gold near my home?

 Question: If it were really possible, wouldn’t everyone already be doing it?

-Answer: People don’t know where to go to find gold or how to do it.
+Answer: Most people don’t know where to go to find gold or how to do it.

 Question: If it is possible, where do I go and how can I search for gold?